 Are Artificial Lights Bad For Fish?

 No, artificial lights are not bad for fish.
 However, the lights should not be too bright or cause fluctuation in the fish tank.
-However, the type of light that you choose for your aquarium is very important.
-LED lights are much better in fish tanks than incandescent and fluorescent lights because they don’t produce a lot of heat that may cause fluctuation in water temperature, which may harm some types of fish.
+Use LED lights instead of incandescent or fluorescent lights because LEDs don’t produce heat like other lights.

 Algae growth, a big problem in fish tanks, is best controlled by turning off the fish tank light at night.
-Algae thrive on light exposure, meaning that the more you expose them to light, the faster they grow and multiply.
-The best way to limit their growth is by turning the lights off in the aquarium at night.
+So, turn the light off at night, don’t hesitate.

 Aquarium Gears That I Use & I Recommend